-Back in April 2019, I was touring the guitar shops of Manchester, and ended up with a lovely Fender 1960 Relic Stratocaster.
+Back in April 2019, I was touring the guitar shops of Manchester.
 I played a lot of guitars in those visits.
 One guitar which left an impression early on was a Gibson SGM.

-I’d never played an SG until recently.
+I’d never played an SG, until recently.
 I was surprised how light it was.
-This particular guitar had a weird automatic electronic tuning system, called Min-eTune, which works by picking up vibrations through the headstock, and adjusting special machine heads fitted with servo-motors.
+This particular SG had a weird automatic electronic tuning system, called Min-eTune, which works by picking up string vibrations through the headstock, and adjusting special machine heads fitted with servo-motors.
 It was all a bit futuristic, and, frankly, a bit off-putting.

-Six months later, I returned to the guitar shop in search of a 12-string acoustic guitar to replace the damaged one I’d sadly had to bin a while earlier.
+Six months later, I returned to Fab Music guitar shop in Stockport in search of a 12-string acoustic guitar to replace the damaged one I’d sadly had to bin.
 After trying the one on offer, I asked about the SG.
 Sure enough, it was still there, being avoided in the window.
 The shop guy told me he’d given the frets a polish and offered me another play.
 So, not wanting to be rude, I gladly obliged.
 It was then that I realised I really liked this guitar, warts and all.
 So, half an hour later, I walked out of the shop with a 2014 Gibson SGM with shiny frets.

 The guitar was really well set up.
 The nut was cut perfectly.
 I had to reverse the Tune-o-matic bridge, because it had been put on backwards.
 I bought a bag of used eTune machine heads off eBay, and managed to get 6 good ones with what I had.
 I tried to give the fretboard a makeover with lemon oil, but it was still weird when I’d finished with it.
 Finally, I bought a matching truss-rod wrench, and dropped the action 10 thousands of an inch, to just-about-perfect.